Skip to main content

 Accredited by the Health and Care Professions Council (HCPC)

-Our Paramedic Science degree is fully approved by the HCPC so when you graduate, you’ll be able to register with them as a paramedic.
+Our Paramedic Science degree is fully approved by the HCPC so when you graduate, you can apply to register as a paramedic.

 Overview